-Today’s interconnected world offers an unprecedented opportunity to bring together experts and top scholars in the field with students in research and scholarship to work on the nation's most pressing challenges in a way that promotes common ground and bipartisan policy solutions.
-The Sine Institute of Policy and Politics will seize that opportunity at a defining moment for our democracy and the world.
+Today’s interconnected world offers an unprecedented opportunity to bring together experts and top scholars in the field with students in research and scholarship to work on the nation's most pressing challenges in a way that promotes common ground and nonpartisan policy solutions.
+The Sine Institute of Policy and Politics seizes that opportunity at a defining moment for our democracy and the world.

 The Institute stands apart through its focus on the role of business and the nonprofit community in public policy, the rise of the importance of economic regions in the United States, and international policy issues.